stackbit-projects/cool-tulip-9c975/content/pages/referral.md

     actions: []
     grid_items:
       - title: How do I become a VIP?
+        subtitle: >-
-        subtitle: VIP status cannot be purchased.
-It can only be granted via referral (
+          VIP status cannot be purchased.
+It can only be granted via referral (one time
         title_align: left
         content: >-
           ## Lorem ipsum